gadetmartin/Portfolio/Projects/Master HCI/Puzzle Game/README.md

 ### Project Description

-The goal of this project was to create a puzzle game where the user can interact differently than a puzzle game that already exist.
-I personnally took care of the menus of the game and I decided to create 2 menus.
-A "normal menu" where there is no new interactions and a "fun menu" where the interactions or more fun and look more like a mini game.
+The goal of this project was to create a puzzle game where the user can interact differently than in existing puzzle games.
+I personally took care of the game menus and decided to create two menus: a "normal menu" with standard interactions, and a "fun menu" where the interactions are more entertaining and resemble a mini-game.

 ### Document Descriptions

 - [maquette.png](maquette.png)
-Document containing a transcription of a story interview of a cooker
+Image of the project's high-fidelity prototype
 - [Puzzle-Game](Puzzle-Game)
 Folder containing the source code of the project
 - [video_demo](https://youtu.be/EstWrrhGMh4)
-Video showing a demonstration a the menus of the game
+Video showing a demonstration of the menus of the game

 ---